 A note about BGP in the Metal environment:

 Equinix Metal enables BGP to be used to advertise out either an IP address block and ASN that you own or an elastic IP address block that you rent from Equinix.
-However, while BGP peering can be established between a Metal instance and the Equinix Metal routers, due to the Metal architecture, it isn’t possible to establish BGP peering directly with the Metal routers and the BIG-IP running on the KVM hypervisor.
+However, while BGP peering can be established between a Metal instance and the Equinix Metal routers, due to the Metal architecture it isn’t possible to establish BGP peering directly with the Metal routers and the BIG-IP running on the KVM hypervisor.

 To overcome this limitation, this deployment uses the Ubuntu server instance as a BGP intermediary and establishes BGP peering between the BIG-IP and the BIRD routing engine on Ubuntu which is also used to establish BGP peering with the Metal routers.